RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Selecting the right Feedback Agent

 \section{Selecting the right Feedback Agent}

-While our experiments employ GPT-4.1 as the default feedback model, we also evaluated whether different options could influence the overall extraction performance.
-However, the set of refined events varies by model, so we normalize each one's ROUGE-L score by scaling it to the number of events refined by the model with the highest coverage (e.g., if one refines 1200 events and another 1000, the latter’s ROUGE-L is multiplied by $\frac{1000}{1200}$).
+While our experiments use GPT-4.1 as the default feedback model, we also evaluate alternative models to assess their effect on extraction performance.
+Because models refine different numbers of events, we normalize ROUGE-L scores by scaling them relative to the model with the highest event coverage (e.g., if one model refines 1200 events and another 1000, the latter's ROUGE-L is multiplied by $\frac{1000}{1200}$).

 According to Figure~\ref{fig:feedback_model_choice}, larger feedback models such as GPT-4.1 Mini and GPT-4.1 achieve higher ROUGE-L extraction scores than the smaller GPT-4.1 Nano.
 This difference may be explained by the longer and more effective feedback they produce, which the extraction agent can use more easily.